 Renting A Scooter or Moped

-Perhaps the most common way to get around is by renting a scooter.
+Perhaps the most common way to get around is by renting a scooter in Bali.
 Because many of the attractions in Bali are quite difficult to get to (or in the red zone where Grab and GoJek cannot pick up), having your own motorbike makes things a lot easier.

 Scooter rentals are cheap at only a few dollars per day, perfect for those in Bali on a budget.
 The price of a big beer is more costly than a scooter for a day!